 Rotation tensors and their equivalent rotation matrices

-Consider a counterclockwise rotation through an angle about an axis
+Consider a counterclockwise rotation through an angle

 that transforms the set of right-handed basis vectors